Accountability That Works Under Pressure – The GRAA Management Series Part 4

 For the Board of Directors, the DVMS provides ongoing assurance that the organization’s digital assets, operations, and ecosystem are governed, protected, and resilient—supported by evidence-based reporting that directly links operational integrity to enterprise value and stakeholder trust.

-The DVMS Training Pathway to Operational Resilience
+Explainer Video – The DVMS Training Pathway to Cyber Resilience

-Through structured learning, applied certification, and authoritative publications, the Institute advances a disciplined, outcome-driven approach to managing digital risk, performance, and resilience as an integrated system.
+Through structured learning, applied certification, and authoritative publications, the Institute teaches a disciplined, outcome-driven approach to managing resilience as an integrated dimension of digital business performance.

 DVMS Cyber Resilience Awareness Training

-The DVMS Cyber Resilience Awareness course and its accompanying body of knowledge publication educate all employees on the fundamentals of digital business, its associated risks, the NIST Cybersecurity Framework, and their role within a shared model of governance, resilience, assurance, and accountability for creating, protecting, and delivering digital value.
+The DVMS Cyber Resilience Awareness non-certification course and its accompanying body of knowledge publication educate all employees on the fundamentals of digital business, its associated risks, the NIST Cybersecurity Framework, and their role within a shared model of governance, resilience, assurance, and accountability for resilience in complex digital ecosystems.

-DVMS NISTCSF Foundation Certification Training
+DVMS NISTCSF Cyber Resilience Foundation Certification Training

-The DVMS NISTCSF Foundation certification training course and its accompanying body of knowledge publications provide ITSM, GRC, Cybersecurity, and Business professionals with a detailed understanding of the NIST Cybersecurity Framework and its role in a shared model of governance, resilience, assurance, and accountability for creating, protecting, and delivering digital value.
+The DVMS NISTCSF Cyber Resilience Foundation certification training course and its accompanying body of knowledge publications provide ITSM, GRC, Cybersecurity, and Business professionals with a detailed understanding of the NIST Cybersecurity Framework and its role in a shared model of governance, resilience, assurance, and accountability for achieving resilience in complex digital ecosystems.

 DVMS Cyber Resilience Practitioner Certification Training

-The DVMS Practitioner certification training course and its accompanying body of knowledge publications teach ITSM, GRC, Cybersecurity, and Business practitioners how to elevate investments in ITSM, GRC, Cybersecurity, and AI business systems by integrating them into a unified governance, resilience, assurance, and accountability system designed to proactively identify and mitigate the cyber risks that could disrupt operations, erode resilience, or diminish client trust.
+The DVMS Practitioner certification training course and its accompanying body of knowledge publications teach ITSM, GRC, Cybersecurity, and Business practitioners how to build a unified governance, resilience, assurance, and accountability system designed to operationalize resilience in complex digital ecosystems.

-A FastTrack Approach to Launching A DVMS Program
+Launching A DVMS Program

-The DVMS FastTrack Model is a phased, iterative approach that helps organizations adopt and mature their Digital Value Management System over time, rather than trying to do everything simultaneously.
+The DVMS FastTrack is a phased, iterative approach that helps organizations mature a DVMS program over time, rather than trying to do everything simultaneously.
 This approach breaks the DVMS journey into manageable phases of success.

 Company Brochures and Presentation